How to Obtain a Device

 Iowa Assistive Technology Exchange Program

 Easterseals Iowa also connects families with a free online listing of used devices that people are selling and looking to buy.
-You can contact the Exchange Program to see available devices or list a gently used devices through the Easterseals Iowa Assistive Technology For All Center website.
+You can contact the Exchange Program to see available devices or list a gently used devices through the Easterseals Iowa Assistive Technology Inventory Site.
 This "classified ads" feature connects Iowans with the assistive technology they are in need of statewide.
 Iowans with assistive technology equipment they no longer use are eligible to create an account and post these items for sale as a part of the Exchange Program.
 Iowans in need of Assistive Technology may view the listing and contact the seller directly You will find a community of people here working to take on disability together.

 Whether looking to donate durable medical equipment or learn more about a used device our assistive technology team is here to help.